-Participating to the Technical Committee 96‘s regulatory work concerning the standard EN61558 for transformers, as a CEI (Italian Electrotechnical Committee) effective member, allows us to provide our customers a qualified regulatory expertise, also with visibility on future regulatory developement.
+Participating to the Technical Committee 96‘s regulatory work concerning the standard EN61558 for transformers, as a CEI (Italian Electrotechnical Committee) effective member, enables us to provide our customers with qualified regulatory expertise, also with visibility on future regulatory developement.

-- We provide to the customer a serious and qualified support throughout the design of every custom component, avoiding costly reiterations during the device’s certification process.
+- We provide our customers with a serious and qualified support throughout the design of every custom component, avoiding costly reiterations during the device’s certification process.

-- We can provide a qualified support for defining safety requirements (creepage, clearance, DTI, dielectric strength) according to IEC61347, EN61558 and all the standards that refer to it.
+- We can provide a qualified support for defining safety requirements (creepage and clearance, DTI, dielectric strength) according to IEC61347, EN61558 and all the standards that refer to it.

-- We are specialized in designing and supplying custom products, achieving the best results by reducing developement time and costs.
+- We specialize in designing and supplying custom products, achieving the best results by reducing development time and costs.

-- In absence of volumes that justify type tests, we can supply EN61558 compliant standard products.
+- In the absence of sufficient volumes that justify type tests, we can supply EN61558 compliant standard products.

-- We use an IT system to effectively manage and store all the data necessary to meet the requirements, also during the product’s whole lifetime.
+- We use an IT system to effectively manage and store all the data necessary to meet the requirements, also during the product lifecycle.

-- The execution of type tests for CE conformity can be agreed also for custom products, at the express request and against payment, though typically verifying conformity while approving the device is more convenient.
+- Type tests for CE conformity can also be executed on custom products, at the express request and against payment, though verifying conformity during device approval is typically more convenient.

 - The other products are components by nature.
 They are therefore subcontracted, as a semi-finished product, with features that meet the customer’s requirements and conceived for being used in specific equipment.
 These products are often used in equipment subject to standards other than EN61558.

-- We only use RoHS compliant raw material and make the suppliers aware of a careful management throughout the whole supply chain.
+- We only use RoHS compliant raw material and raise awareness among suppliers on the importance of a careful management throughout the whole supply chain.

-- All our products are RoHS compliant, if not agreed otherwise with the customer according to his special requirements.
+- All our products comply with 2011/65/EU (RoHS II) and 2015/863/EU (RoHS III) Directives, if not agreed otherwise with the customer according to his special requirements.

 - As a Downstream User of chemical substances and as a Manufacturer/Importer of articles, the EUROPEAN REGULATION N. 1907/2006 (REACH) provides for specific obligations.

-- To meet such obligations we computerised the processes necessary to guarantee the internal surveys, those throughout the supply chain and the transmission of information to the customers.
+- To meet such obligations we implemented computerized processes for guaranteeing the internal surveys, those throughout the supply chain and the transmission of information to the customers.

-- Thanks to this system, those customers that need to be informed about a substance under the REACH regulation receive a semiannual REACH Declaration of Conformity, consistently updated, relating to the products bought within 12 months prior to the declaration.
+- Thanks to this system, those customers that need to be informed about a substance under the REACH regulation receive a semiannual “Hazardous substances declaration”, consistently updated, relating to the products purchased within the previous 12 months.

-- Our information system supports the internal surveys, those along the supply chain and the transmission of information to customers.
+- We implemented computerized processes for guaranteeing the internal surveys, those throughout the supply chain and the transmission of information to the customers.

 - The European Chemicals Agency (ECHA) is building a database of articles and complex objects (products) containing Substances of Very High Concern (SVHCs), aimed at preventing the production of waste, reducing hazardous materials and products and supporting circular economy.